tetsuo/tetsuo.github.io/articles/warp.md

 ### `Future[A]`

-A `Future` represents a collection of discrete occurrences of events with associated values or errors.
+A [`Future`](https://github.com/tetsuo/warp/blob/master/future/future.go) represents a collection of discrete occurrences of events with associated values or errors.

 ```go
 type Future[A any] Event[Result[A]]
 ```

+> 📄 **See the full warp documentation at [pkg.go.dev](https://pkg.go.dev/github.com/tetsuo/warp).**

 # Examples